kstine93/trainings/software_engineering/OReilly_FundamentalsOfEngineering/notes.md

 - Being open and honest about the bugs you make and what's going on will help you and others learn - foster an ego-less culture.
 - **How to work with other people**
     - How to figure out what customers *actually want*
-    - **Book recommendation: Dale Carnegie: How to win friends and influence people**
 - Perfect is the enemy of the good (don't try to do everything)
 - Don't build it until you need it
 - You probably won't build software that is used by most of the world - it will have relatively few users.
 There's no need to make it infinitely scalable or perfectly designed.